emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

+.. js:function:: UTF16ToStringNBytes(ptr, lengthInBytes)

+  Given a pointer ``ptr`` to a UTF16LE-encoded string in the emscripten HEAP, returns a copy of that string as a Javascript String object.

+  :param ptr: A pointer to a UTF16LE-encoded string in the Emscripten HEAP.
+  :param lengthInBytes: Specifies the number of bytes to read.
+The string at [ptr, ptr + lengthInBytes) will be decoded using utf8 encoding, and any ``\0`` in between will be decoded as-is.
+  :returns: A JavaScript ``String`` object

 .. js:function:: UTF32ToString(ptr)

   Given a pointer ``ptr`` to a null-terminated UTF32LE-encoded string in the Emscripten HEAP, returns a copy of that string as a JavaScript ``String`` object.